milgra/sov/README.md

 ### Usage with sway wm

 Launch sov in the config connected to a named pipe, but remove the named pipe first to avoid mkfifo errors.
-Add parameters it you want to tune some behaviour.
+Add parameters if you want to tune some behaviour.

 ```
 exec rm -f /tmp/sovpipe && mkfifo /tmp/sovpipe && tail -f /tmp/sovpipe | sov -t 500